Mumbai Coastal Road: SC To Hear Pleas Against Quashing Of Environment Clearances, After Diwali

 On July 16, 2019, the Bombay High Court prohibited the Brihanmumbai Municipal Corporation (BMC) from carrying out any further work on the coastal road and cancelled the environment clearance given to the ambitious Rs 14,000-crore project, saying there was a serious lacuna in the scientific study and decision-making.
 The petition filed against the project, had claimed that the reclamation work undertaken for the project was illegal and would alter coastal biodiversity and traditional ecological practices.
 The much-publicised eight-lane freeway would run along Mumbai's western coastline, connecting Marine Lines in the south to Kandivali in the north.

 How Will Coastal Road Project Change Mumbai Real Estate?

-Stretch 2: A 3.8-km bridge from Priyadarshini Park to Baroda Palace (Worli).
+Stretch 2: A bridge from Priyadarshini Park to Baroda Palace (Worli).

-The number of vehicles registered in Mumbai increased from 12,33,675 in 2004 to 19,17,798 in 2011.
-This shows that on an average 97,731 vehicles were added to the city's already congested roads every year, assuming no vehicle went off the road during the period.
+The number of vehicles registered in Mumbai increased from 1.5 million in 2007 to 2.8 million in 2016, data available with Statista show.
+This shows that on an average 97,000 vehicles were added to the city's already congested roads every year, assuming no vehicle went off the road during the period.
 Motor vehicles are one the biggest sources of pollution in the city.
 And, the situation gets worse with traffic congestion and unusual low speeds increasing vehicles' carbon emission.